FlowFX/flowfx.de/pages/now.md

 I'm in Mexico City,

-- developing a Django app for [Lexa.mx](https://www.lexa.mx/),
+- developing the [Lexa.mx](https://www.lexa.mx/) Django app,
 - working on some Django-based side projects,
+- starting to look for a new job sometime next year,
-- preparing a new podcast with [Nick Farr](https://twitter.com/Nickf4rr), and
+- recording episodes of [Several Ways To Live In Mexico](https://severalwaystolive.com/) with [Nick Farr](https://twitter.com/Nickf4rr), and
-- mentally preparing for our return to Germany next year.
+- preparing for our return to Germany next year.

 <!-- - producing new episodes of [Tacos und Limetten](http://tacosundlimetten.de/) and [Cultural Comments](http://podcast.c3s.cc/), -->